coffincw/UMass-STEM-Discord-Bot/README.md

   - The bot removes the specified role from the user (if they have it)
 - getlist
   - Prints out an organized list of roles available with the get command
+- myroles
+  - Prints out the calling users roles organized by category

 ### Memes
 - mdraw [image/image link/text]